Published on March 7th, 2019 | by Ruben0

-Ten years ago Equipo Navazos experimented with making unfortified flor-influenced wines with the launch of the Navazos Niepoort 2008 and later experiments in the La Bota de Florpower series (12-13% ABV).
+Ten years ago Equipo Navazos experimented with making unfortified flor-influenced wines with the launch of the Navazos Niepoort 2008 and later experiments like OVNI and the La Bota de Florpower series (12-13% ABV).
 These wines paved the way for young enologists like Ramiro Ibáñez and Willy Pérez who started investigating the past further and succesfully created unfortified concept wines like Encrucijado or Barajuela which achieved 15% and more in 2013.
 In recent years a whole array of unfortified flor-influenced white wines appeared, like Mirabrás, El Muelle de Olaso and the pago wines from Callejuela to name a few, but we expect more examples that go beyond 15% as well.
 There’s a whole spectrum of wines that are in between white wines and sherry.

 It quickly became clear that even traditional producers who have been working with fortification for centuries are now perfectly able to create similar high ABV counterparts for their products without fortification.
 Until now none of these wines were able to bear the official Jerez-Xérès-Sherry label but everyone realized this was not quite logical if they achieve the same strength by using proven techniques from the past.

 Apart from historical reasons, the argument of higher quality is now used to justify the proposal.
 A strict limitation of grape production per hectare is necessary, together with late harvesting and / or the traditional asoleo in order to achieve a wine that is naturally high in alcohol and on the same level as fortified sherry.
 The Consejo argues that the effort of the vine grower and winemaker to sacrifice quantity for quality is at the essence of this regained interest in unfortified sherry.